HungNguyen686868/DeepReinforcementLearningNanodegree/project2/Readme.md

 ## File Descriptions
 This repository contains:
-- A notebook that explain all codes in my project
+- A notebook and its'html that explain all codes in my project
 - Report file that give details about my approach
 - Model checkpoint
+- Learning Cuvre Figure

 ## Acknowledgements
 - Thanks Udacity for great project [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum)